 The inferior gluteal nerve is a motor never responsible for the action of the gluteus maximus muscle.
 The muscle is primarily responsible for the extension of the trunk from a forward bending position and extension of the hip from sitting to standing and during stair climbing.
 Some evidence has shown that the gluteus maximus muscle plays a more important role in running than in walking, creating an argument that humans evolved to run.

 The inferior gluteal nerve is part of the peripheral nervous system and formed by the neural crest cells.
-During, the early vertebrate development the neural crest cells develop in between the neural plate and non-neural ectoderm.
-The neural plate will eventually become the central nervous system, the ectoderm will become the epidermis, leaving the neural crest to contribute to the peripheral nervous system.
+During early vertebrate development, the neural crest cells develop in between the neural plate and non-neural ectoderm.
+The neural plate will eventually become the central nervous system; the ectoderm will become the epidermis, leaving the neural crest to contribute to the peripheral nervous system.
 This nerve is a component of the sacral plexus and carries divisions of the fifth lumbar through the second sacral.

 The inferior gluteal artery, a branch of the internal iliac, accompanies the inferior gluteal nerve as it innervated the gluteus maximus.
 The superior and inferior gluteal lymph nodes supply the gluteal region of the pelvis.
 This superior and inferior gluteal lymph nodes are parietal progressions of the internal iliac lymph vessels.